 Greenland Ice Sheets Losing Ability to Absorb Meltwater

-Sea-rise levels caused by a warmer Earth may be higher than predicted, according to a new study.
-Meltwater from ice sheets at the poles is often blamed for rising sea levels.
-Now, scientists have discovered some more grim news: Ice sheets in Greenland are losing their ability to retain meltwater, resulting in faster runoff of meltwater into the ocean.
+Sea-rise levels caused by a warmer Earth have been higher and more rapid than predicted.
+Polar ice is melting faster than anticipated, and Greenland gives us a clue as to why.
+Meltwater from ice sheets at the poles is often blamed for rising sea levels, but scientists have discovered some more grim news: Ice sheets in Greenland are losing their ability to retain meltwater, resulting in faster runoff of meltwater into the ocean.

 Meltwater from ice sheets does not always run off into the ocean.
 During summer when melting occurs, some of the water trickles down into the firn—a thick, porous surface layer of snow on the ice sheet that has not yet been compressed into ice—and refreezes, forming what glaciologists refer to as ice lenses.